 What is the OSI model for network layers?

 - Layer 3 — the Network Layer.
 The network layer is responsible for forwarding and routing data packets efficiently across multiple networks.
+It uses logical addressing such as IP addresses, including IPv4 and IPv6, to determine the best path for data delivery between endpoints.

 What is the TCP/IP model for network layers?